Manatee Elementary Friends and Supporters

 In addition to our active and engaged Community Partnership, Manatee Elementary has many friends who support our school in a variety of ways.
-From volunteering at Manatee Elementary celebrations and events, to bringing special programming to our children, Manatee Elementary would not be the same without these community relationships.
+From donating to Manatee Elementary, to volunteering at Manatee Elementary celebrations and events, to bringing special programming to our children, Manatee Elementary would not be the same without these community relationships.
 Stay tuned for more featured friends!
 In the meantime, we would like to thank the following groups, businesses, and organizations.

 Kona Ice of Manatee County